IoTCrawler/PEP-Proxy/README.md

     - cpabe_cipher.jar file: It is a Java application to cypher text with cp-abe.
     - cpabe_decipher.jar file: It is a Java application to decipher text with cp-abe.

+- PEP-Proxy files & folder to validate Capability Token.
+    - CapabilityEvaluator.jar: Java aplication (validate Capability Token process).
+    - config folder: Contain the certificate paths.
+    - local_dependencies folder: To allow run the java process (CapabilityEvaluator.jar).

 - PEP-Proxy files to deploy.

-    - Dockerfile file: Contain the actions and commands to create the Docker image needed to run de PEP-Proxy component.
+    - Dockerfile file: Contain the actions and commands to create the Docker image needed to run the PEP-Proxy component.
     - requirements.txt: Contain the auxiliar python modules needed by the application.
 Dockerfile uses it.
     - build.sh file: To create the PEP-Proxy Docker image using Dockerfile.
     - docker-compose.yml file: To deploy PEP-Proxy container.

+- PEP-Proxy files to test.

+    - test folder: Contain a forder with python client examples to NGSILD.

 # Configuration config.cfg file